carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 LLVM is very receptive to new targets, even experimental ones, but a number of problems can appear when adding new large portions of code, and back-ends are normally added in bulk.
-Revisions of large pieces of code is hard, especially when the reviewers don't know the full implications of the new back-end with details (which is usually the case), makes for a very error prone process.
+We have found that landing large pieces of new code and then trying to fix emergent problems in-tree is problematic for a variety of reasons.

-For these reasons, new targets are *always* added as *experimental* until they can be proven stable, and then moved to non-experimental.
+For these reasons, new targets are *always* added as *experimental* until they can be proven stable, and later moved to non-experimental.
 The difference between both classes is that experimental targets are not built by default (need to be added to -DLLVM_TARGETS_TO_BUILD at CMake time).

-So, the basic rules for a back-end to be upstreamed in **experimental** mode are:
+The basic rules for a back-end to be upstreamed in **experimental** mode are:

 * Every target must have a :ref:`code owner<code owners>`.
 The `CODE_OWNERS.TXT`
   file has to be updated as part of the first merge.
 The code owner makes sure that changes to the target get reviewed and steers the overall effort.

 * There must be an active community behind the target.
-This community will be the maintainers of the target by providing buildbots, fixing bugs, answering the LLVM community's questions and making sure the new target doesn't break any of the other targets, or generic code.
+This community will help maintain the target by providing buildbots, fixing bugs, answering the LLVM community's questions and making sure the new target doesn't break any of the other targets, or generic code.
 This behavior is expected to continue throughout the lifetime of the